 When I first took my HubSpot Inbound Certification, I was relatively new to the Inbound Marketing revolution and HubSpot as a marketing automation tool.

 However, with each certification only valid for 12 months after initial completion, it was time to re-take the certification so that we keep up to date with the latest and greatest functionality of HubSpot.
-After what feels like a whirlwind 12 months, I started to think about what the certification provided to participants like me and how others can use HubSpot in their every day activity.
+After what felt like a whirlwind for 12 months, I started to think about what the certification provided to participants like me and how others can use HubSpot in their everyday activity.